JH321/gravitysim/README.md

 Issues:

 The Barnes Hut algorithm is significantly slower than the brute force method.
 This should not happen.
 The brute force method runs in O(n^2) time while the Barnes Hut algorithm runs in O(nlog(n)) time.
 After doing my own testing, I found that significant time is being allocated to constructing the tree as well as find the acceleration induced on each body in the tree.
 I did further testing to ensure that the quadtree was being constructed correctly.
-Qualitatively speaking, the bodies also behave identically to the brute force method.
+Also, qualitatively speaking, the bodies behave identically to the brute force method.
 I could not come to a solid conclusion for why my implementation was not working fast enough.
-In the end, the possibilities are that there is a fault with my implementation, Python object creation and storage is too slow, or both are the reason for this issue.
+In the end, the possibilities are that there is a fault with my implementation, Python object creation and storage is too slow, or both are the reasons for this issue.

 Whenever the pygame screen is dragged by the user while the simulation is running, the current frame freezes.
 When the user lets go of the screen, the next frame is drawn.
 The time between these two frames is then inputted to update the simulation, resulting in bodies being incorrectly updated on the screen.
 Pygame offers no way of determining if the screen is being dragged that I could find.
 As a result, this issue still persists.